bjssacademy/fundamentals-clean-code/04thinkingbig.md

 This was a foundation of Object-Oriented Programming, and also of every module or package system that we see today.

 It is "Don't eat the whole elephant" in code structure form.

+> Hide detail.
+Expose a minimal, complete abstraction

+These ideas combine to allow us to eliminate unnecessary duplication of code.
+The guideline for this is often known as DRY.

 ## Don't Repeat Yourself (DRY) Principle